martellosecurity/conditions-nodejs/README.markdown

 ```

 ### Versioning
 Semantic versioning is followed.

-- Breaking changes get a new major version number.
-- New features result in a minor version increment.
-- Bug fixes result in a patch number increment.
+See [semver.org](https://semver.org/) for more details.

 ### TypeScript
-The library comes complete with definitions that enable intellisense and the type system in editors which support typescript.
+The library comes complete with definition files that support the type system and enables intellisense in TypeScript editors.

 ### Condition: `notNull`
 Perhaps the most fundamental condition all domain objects should enforce is that their mandatory construction parameters are not null.
 Javascript has not just the concept of `null` but `undefined` also.
 The `notNull` function protects against both of these, throwing a `NullValueError` on failure.